You can click each place to learn more details!

 86 Cañada Road, Woodside (650) 364-8300

 Enjoy the 16–acre world-renowned gardens, explore the historic House, take a nature hike, view an art exhibit, or pursue its educational opportunities.
-Programs throughout the year include the beloved Mother’s Day Flower Show, Jazz at Filoli, Holiday Traditions, and the always-popular monthly Afternoon Teas.
-Learn more about the estate’s fascinating History, including the families who founded and maintained the Filoli vision and the architects and designers who made it a reality.
+Programs throughout the year include the beloved Mother’s Day Flower Show, Jazz at Filoli, Holiday Traditions, and the always-popular monthly afternoon teas.
+Learn more about the estate’s fascinating History, including the families who founded and maintained the Filoli vision and the architects and a designers who made it a reality.

 Hey, you going into Half Moon Bay for fun?
 Click here